leiflundberg/ramonasteaparty-BETAWEBSITE.no/README.md

 # ramonasteaparty-BETAWEBSITE.no
-The test page for ramonasteaparty.no
+The test page for www.ramonasteaparty.no